cockroachdb/docs/cockroachcloud/create-an-account.md

 1. In the **Edit organization name** dialog, enter the new **Organization name**.
 1. Click **Save**.

-## Change your login method
+### Change your login method

-You can change your method of login authentication (email/password or SSO with a specific provider), in the [Cockroach Cloud Console **“My Account”** page](https://cockroachlabs.cloud/account/profile).
+You can change your method of login authentication (email/password or SSO with a specific provider), in the [**My Account** page in the {{ site.data.products.db }} Console](https://cockroachlabs.cloud/account/profile).

-You will receive a confirmation email.
+Once you have changed your authentication method, you will receive a confirmation email."